Meshkat-Shadik/NutritionApp-FoodRecognition/readme.md

 - Purpose?

 Well, I feel flutter is an art.
-Then again, I want to made an app for suggesting nutrition app, which can take a fruit/vegetables image and showing it's nutritions.
+Then again, I want to make an app for suggesting nutrition values, which can take a fruit/vegetables image and showing it's nutritions.

 - What the hell is this section (NutritionApp-FoodRecoginition) doing?